FREE Car Insurance Comparison

 What is disposable personal income, or DPI?
 DPI serves as the amount of money available to a single person that can be spent post-tax payments.

 What does this mean for the folks in Oklahoma?
 Well, after tax season passes, the majority of Oklahoma residents will have $3,311 available to them on a monthly basis that can be spent on general necessities, including food, rent, and utilities.

 That’s not too much of a budget to operate on, which means that an Oklahoman has to think carefully about what kind of car insurance she wants to invest in.

 The careful Oklahoman can spend up to 2 percent of their DPI on monthly car insurance payments, or $82 per month.
 That means that, over the course of a year, residents of Oklahoma will spend an average of $986 on comprehensive car insurance.

-If you’re trying to figure out how to divvy up your paycheck with that kind of payment in mind, don’t free.
+If you’re trying to figure out how to divvy up your paycheck with that kind of payment in mind, don’t fret.
 American Consumer Credit Counseling recommends that you save 20 percent of every paycheck you get in order to ensure that you have a little bit of wiggle room in your budget each month.
 If we take the average Oklahoman DPI in mind, that percentage comes in at $662 a month.